-Interdisciplinary Major Double Major Minor Child Development and 18 credits by Child Development and Intervention major 12 credits by Child Development and Intervention major Intervention 12 credits from other departments (majors) offering courses 9 credits from other departments (majors) offering courses Professional English 18 credits by major (department) offering courses 12 credits by major (department) offering courses Finance and Economics 15 credits by major (division of) Business Administration 12 credits from other departments (majors) offering courses - History of Art, Women's Studies, No restrictions on credits from courses offered by the major (department) of the interdisciplinary major North Korean Studies, Japanese and Culture, Entrepreneurship 12 credits from other departments (majors) offering courses 9 credits from other departments (majors) offering courses Software No restrictions on credits from courses offered by the Software major.
-However, students must obtain 9 credits from other departments minimum 18 credits from courses offered by the Software major. (majors) offering courses 12 credits from other departments (majors) offering courses Moral Education, Common Social Studies, General Science No limit - separate from basic restrictions on credits for established majors (departments).
+Interdisciplinary Major Double Major Minor Child Development and Intervention 18 credits by Child Development and Intervention major 12 credits by Child Development and Intervention major 12 credits from other departments (majors) offering courses 9 credits from other departments (majors) offering courses Professional English 18 credits by major (department) offering courses 12 credits by major (department) offering courses Finance and Economics 15 credits by major (division of) Business Administration 12 credits from other departments (majors) offering courses - History of Art, Women's Studies, No restrictions on credits from courses offered by the major (department) of the interdisciplinary major North Korean Studies, Japanese and Culture, Entrepreneurship 12 credits from other departments (majors) offering courses 9 credits from other departments (majors) offering courses Software However, students must obtain minimum 18 credits from courses offered by the Software major, Specialized Software major.
+9 credits from other departments (majors) offering courses 12 credits from other departments (majors) offering courses Moral Education, Common Social Studies, General Science No limit - separate from basic restrictions on credits for established majors (departments).
 Additional requirements include "minimum credits to complete from the courses of an established major (department)," "requisite courses," "intensive courses," and "minimum GPA required."
 For more information, students can check out each major's curriculum for the year they entered.